acmuckian/Milestone-Project-JS-2/README.md

 ## Future Features

+A future feature would be to have an ability for users to add villagers to their favourites list as part of their local storage, so users can come back and see what villagers they have added and also have the ability to remove villagers if they wish.

 ## Target Audience
 The target audience of Meet the Villagers is primarily fans of the Animal Crossing series, from avid fans to more casual players of the game who would like to see information about their favourite, or just any, villager.